nathancarter/how2data/database/topics/Bentley University GB213.md

 ## Confidence intervals and hypothesis testing

+ * How to find critical values and p-values from the t-distribution
+ * How to find critical values and p-values from the normal distribution
  * How to compute a confidence interval for a population mean
  * How to do a two-sided hypothesis test for a sample mean
  * How to do a two-sided hypothesis test for two sample means